Federal Analogue Act: United States v. Forbes

 "Because the definition of 'analogue' as applied here provides neither fair warning nor effective safeguards against arbitrary enforcement, it is void for vagueness."

 The common law principle that the people should have the right to know what the law is, means that the wording of laws should be sufficiently clear and precise that it is possible to give a definitive answer as to whether a particular course of action is legal or illegal.
 However, despite this ruling the Federal Analogue Act was not revised, and instead AET was specifically scheduled to avoid any future discrepancies.

-As a district court decision, this case is no binding precedent.
+As a district court decision, this case is not binding precedent.

 United States v.
 Washam

 United States v.
 Washam (2002) 312 F.3d 926, 930 was an appellate decision for the eighth judicial circuit in which it was considered whether the drug 1,4-Butanediol (1,4-B) was a controlled substance analogue in the United States.
 The controlled drug which it was alleged 1,4-B was substantially similar to was gamma-hydroxybutyrate (GHB).